-Modules from related specialisations, in particular Biotechnology, Analytical Chemistry, Organic and Supramolecular Chemistry, Data Science and Environmental Technology complement the specific courses.
-This broad range of specialised and generic modules allows each student to create an individually tailored study programme (pages 16-19).
+Further modules can be chosen from related specialisations, in particular Chemical Engineering, Analytical Chemistry Data Science, and Biotechnology.
+The broad range of specialist and generic modules allows each student to create an individually tailored study programme (see pages 16-19).

-Students may also study an extra semester at a foreign partner university, allowing them to gain an additional degree (Double Degree option, see page 21 for details).
+Students may also study an extra semester at a foreign partner university allowing them to gain an additional degree (Double Degree option, see page 21 for details).